williamthazard/schicksalslied/README.md

 You'll notice that, in addition to the sections mentioned above, there is also a parameters menu section titled "Clock Divs."
 This allows you to choose the pace at which a given voice (engine, softcut, or crow) picks its notes from your line.
 For example, a bass player might not play notes as frequently as a saxophone player.
 Or they might play more!
 It's up to you.<br>
 <br>
-Note that for the clock div settings, higher numbers mean <i>longer</i>, not faster.
+Note that for the clock div settings, higher numbers mean <i>longer</i> (as in, longer pauses between notes), not faster.